 In a drawing, it would be that first messy sketch under the final drawing that no one sees.

 It is important to remember that the first draft does not have to be perfect.
 In fact, it doesn’t have to look anything like the final product.
-All it needs is to be written, however ugly and flawed.
+Remember that a first draft is a rough draft.
+It can be ugly, flawed, and full of typos, but all it needs is to be written.
+The first draft is not the time to be a perfectionist.
+Accepting this will often help you conquer that first writer’s block.

 Rather than trying to write a perfect first draft, it’s far more productive to focus on producing a first draft that does its best to support future drafts.